drduh/YubiKey-Guide/README.md

 # Backup

 Once keys are moved to YubiKey, they cannot be moved again!
-Create an **encrypted** backup of the keyring and consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.
+Create an **encrypted** backup of the keyring on removable media so you can keep it offline in a safe place.

 **Tip** The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.
 Consider using a FAT32/NTFS filesystem for MacOS/Windows compatibility instead.

+As an additional backup measure, consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys.
+The [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) points out that such printouts *are still password-protected*.
+It recommends to *write the password on the paper*, since it will be unlikely that you remember the original key password that was used when the paper backup was created.
+Obviously, you need a really good place to keep such a printout.

 **Linux**